-Make a Pimm’s cocktail jug for your next outdoor spring or summer party.
+Make a Pimm’s cocktail jug for your next outdoor party.
 A fresh and delicious boozy punch recipe with strawberries, cucumbers, mint and more.
 The perfect drink for spring or summer!

 Welcome to week two of the OUTDOOR EXTRAVAGANZA!
 If you missed last week’s blog hop, be sure to check out my tomato sauce garden gift basket, as well as the other lovely gardening ideas from this year’s participants.